lbaile21/LLMstudio/examples/README.md

   calls.
 - **Kernel can't find new packages**: after `pip install`-ing a dependency, restart the Jupyter kernel so the updated environment is picked up.
+- **Stale API key after rotation**: if you rotated a key but still see auth errors, confirm the new value is exported in the current shell and restart the Jupyter kernel — notebooks cache `os.environ` values read at import time.
+- **Trailing whitespace in keys**: keys copied from web dashboards sometimes include a trailing newline or space.
+Strip the value (e.g. with `OPENAI_API_KEY=$(echo -n "$OPENAI_API_KEY" | tr -d '[:space:]')`) before exporting it to avoid hard-to-debug 401 responses.